-A CMBS spread, also referred to as a CMBS credit spread, is the difference between the interest rate of a CMBS loan and the current U.S. Treasury rate.
-Right now (as of February 2019), the 10-year U.S. Treasury rate us 2.69%, so, with most CMBS loan rates ranging from 4.30% to 5.00%, spreads are generally between 1.60% and 2.30%.
-Spreads compensate a lender for their risk, as well as provide for any profit that the lender will make as a result of the CMBS transaction.
+A CMBS spread, also referred to as a CMBS credit spread, is the difference between the interest rate of a CMBS loan and the underlying index on which the interest rate is based on.
+Since the vast majority of CMBS loans are based on the swap rate, spreads can usually be determined by taking the interest rate of a loan and subtracting the swap rate.
+Spreads compensate a lender for their risk, as well as providing for some of the profit that the lender will make as a result of the CMBS transaction.
 Increased spreads also mean increased profits (and risks) for CMBS investors.

 CMBS Spreads Are Impacted By Several Economic and Financial Factors

 Borrower/Asset Quality: Commercial mortgage backed securities composed of Class A office properties in large metro areas (i.e. New York, Los Angeles) will have much tighter credit spreads than securities composed of Class B hotel properties in medium-sized markets.

 CMBS Maturity: If a CMBS bond has a longer maturity, it’s considered riskier, as there’s a significantly higher chance that one or more borrowers will default on their loans during that time period.

 U.S. Treasury Rate Fluctuations: Since the spread is simply the difference between the CMBS rate and the U.S. Treasury rate at the time, if the U.S. Treasury rate changes, so will the credit spread, all else staying equal.
 Economic certainty typically leads to higher U.S. Treasury rates, as fewer individuals want to purchase them, while uncertainty leads to lower rates.